 The CARE Team responds to concerns regarding students who might benefit from additional resources and support.
 Concerns of this nature typically include students who may be experiencing short- and long-term illnesses, emotional distress, food or housing insecurity, isolation, or thoughts of suicide.

 OIE responds to complaints of discrimination, harassment, sexual misconduct, and related retaliation, provides assistance with academic and work accommodations, housing modifications, and obtaining off-campus assistance.
-If the concern relates to disability accommodations, please first contact the associate dean for academic and student services, who also serves as the ADA coordinator for the College of Education.
+If the concern relates to disability accommodations, please first contact Dr. Cinda Johnson, who serves as the ADA Coordinator for the College.